JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 associate

-## Button - Derives from Label
+## Button
-A panel that can fire a command when activated Parameter | Info
+A panel that can fire a command when activated.
+Derives from Label.
+Parameter | Info
 --------- | ----
 command | Command of the button